TheAcharya/MarkerData-Website/docs/User Guide/Databases.md

 ![Create Airtable Profile](/assets/md-database-settings_02.png)

 1. Click on the `+` button to Create Database Profile
-2. For Notion, click on the click on the `Airtable` tab.
+2. For Airtable Platform, click on the `Airtable` tab.
 3. Click `Save` once values are entered.

 ## Duplicate Database Profile